riboseinc/jekyll-theme-open-project/README.md

 regenerate and you should see the changes in the browser after a refresh, like normal.

-When your theme is released, only the files in `_layouts`, `_includes`, `_sass` and `assets` tracked with Git will be bundled.
-To add a custom directory to your theme-gem, please edit the regexp in `openhub.gemspec` accordingly.
+When your theme is released, only files specified with gemspec file will be included.
+If you modify theme to add more directories that need to be included in the gem, edit regexp in the gemspec.

+### Building and releasing

+To check your theme, run:

+    ./develop/build

+It’ll build Jekyll site and run some checks, like HTML markup validation.

+To build new gem and push it to rubygems.org, run:

+    ./develop/release

 ## License